 An Interior Designer with a long standing love of Indoor Plants.
-Being self-taught ‘Plants’, Markus has gathered his knowledge through trial, experimentation and exploration.
+Being self-taught ‘Plants’, Markus (a horticulturalist) has gathered his knowledge through study, trial, experimentation and exploration.

 The fusion of good Interior Design and Indoor Plants creates the perfect space to live in – a calming sanctuary that reflects the occupants needs & personality to feel at one with their environment.

 Available for Interior Design and Botanic Design work at firstname.lastname@example.org

 (Dracaena fragrans ‘Massangeana’) is a flowering plant species that is native throughout tropical Africa.
 One of the most popular and well-known indoor plants, the Happy Plant can breathe life into indoor spaces thanks to its variegated light and dark green look.

 Strelitzia nicolai, commonly known as the giant white bird of paradise or wild banana, is a species of banana-like plants with erect woody stems reaching a height of 6 m, and the clumps formed can spread as far as 3.5 m.

 Dracaena trifasciata is a species of flowering plant in the family Asparagaceae, native to tropical West Africa from Nigeria east to the Congo.
 It is most commonly known as the snake plant, Saint George’s sword, mother-in-law’s tongue, and viper’s bowstring hemp, among other names.

 Shangri-La… more like Shangri-LOVE!
 I’m even more luxurious than the hotel.
 Although my lush green leaves look good enough to eat, keep me away from pets; I’m a little on the poisonous side.